konradha/konradha.github.io/content/posts/balltrees.md

        4       gpu/triton       7.79ms      2.19x        ✓
 ```

-Due to the symmetry of the sampling process, all results match exactly: It's hwoever easy to construct cases
+Due to the symmetry of the sampling process, all results match exactly: It's however easy to construct cases
 where our two different implementations will NOT yield the same result -- again, I'll investigate later
 how to get the median choice as a pivot point going within Triton and/or Pytorch.